Lindtrs/duinocoin-docker/README.md

 - INTENSITY: Mining intensity
 - THREADS: Number of threads the miner will use (the more the faster)
 - DIFFICULTY: Hash difficulty
+- RIG: Rig Identifier (name of the rig)

 |   VARIABLE    | DEFAULT VALUE |       RANGE      |
 | ------------- | ------------- | ---------------- |